 Watch all the video's on ARTtube.

 This exhibition is part of the ‘Design in Boijmans’ programme.
-In 2013, design has been spotlighted in Museum Boijmans Van Beuningen.
-With the renewed arrangement of the museum collection and several design exhibitions, a lot of attention is paid to design in the museum.
+Design has been spotlighted in Museum Boijmans Van Beuningen with the arrangement of the museum collection and several design exhibitions.